 Where to Get the permit: You can get this permit at Lukla.

-However, trekkers hiking from Jiri will have to get their permits from Sagarmatha National Park Counter in Monjo.
+However, trekkers starting from Phaplu will have to get their permits from Sagarmatha National Park Counter in Monjo.

 Note: As this is levied and mobilized by the local government, you cannot get this permit in Kathmandu.